PAS BBOXX Nigeria

 “The benefit that our customers will gain from the service is transformational and we are proud to be building this business with the support of REPP,” he added.

-With the support of a $2.2m REPP loan, the units are initially being installed in customers’ homes and businesses – including bakers, barbers and millers in the Kano regions in the north-west and central areas of Nigeria.
+With the support of a US$2.2m REPP loan, the units are initially being installed in customers’ homes and businesses – including bakers, barbers and millers in the Kano regions in the north-west and central areas of Nigeria.

 To date, REPP has helped finance an initial purchase of 2,600 systems, which will enable over 30,000 people to receive emission-free power.
 Further support is being provided in the form of technical assistance, structuring support and results-based finance over the course of the project’s development phase.